 7. Review management

-9. Inventory and waste reduction
+9. Inventory management and waste reduction

 10. Staff scheduling and allocation